yampee/Translation/README.md

 About
 -------

-Yampee YAML is licensed under the MIT license (see LICENSE file).
+Yampee Translation is licensed under the MIT license (see LICENSE file).